fangtian-zhong/fangtian-zhong.github.io/openings.md

 - Transcripts: including all college transcripts.
 - Research: Summarize any projects, publications, and open-source software you have done.
 - English Proficiency: TOEFL, IELTS, etc.
-- Why Us?: Any research work from me that you are interested in.
+- Why Us?: Any research work from me that you are interested in and potential improvement of my research work.
 Mention any new topics that you would like to explore.

 <hr style="clear:both;visibility: hidden;" />